-However, when grave moral matters are at stake, good Americans take a firm stand and fight for it.
+However, when grave moral matters are at stake, true Americans take a firm stand and fight for it.
 Indeed, in this new mythology it is our patriotic duty to risk death, if we must, defending our nation’s highest values.

 But it is equally our duty never intentionally to inflict death or injury in defense of those values.
 Killing or physically harming our opponents would only increase the separation we aim to overcome.
 And we can never promote what is best for our opponents or help them fulfill their highest potential if we kill or maim them!
 In other words, nonviolence must be an intrinsic part of this new mythology of hope and change.